-Norah Duncan IV is Professor and Chair of the Department of Music at Wayne State University.
+Norah Duncan IV is Professor and former Chair of the Department of Music at Wayne State University.
 He is also the Area Coordinator for Organ Performance.
 Additionally, he directs the WSU Concert Chorale and coordinates many of the choral concerts presented by the Department of Music.

 Duncan received an undergraduate degree (English Literature) from the University of Detroit, a Master of Fine Arts degree (Organ Performance) from Wayne State University, and a Doctor of Musical Arts (Church Music/Organ Performance) degree from the University of Michigan.

 Norah Duncan IV is a multi-faceted musician.
 As an organist, he has performed extensively in both the United States and Europe.
 Recently, he presented organ recitals in Trier, Germany and Sydney, Australia.
 As a liturgical musician, he has been music director for the Cathedral of the Most Blessed Sacrament for over 26 years, both planning and directing music for both major Archdiocesan liturgies and local parish celebrations.
 He is the second longest serving Roman Catholic cathedral musician in the country.
 Among his greatest achievements as a liturgical musician was as director of music for the historic visit of Pope John Paul II to Detroit in 1987.
 With the Benedictine Monastery in Solesmes, France, Norah established the Gregorian Institute of Detroit for the study of Gregorian chant.
 He has presented papers on liturgical music at international congresses, clinics and workshops in Rome, Dublin, and for the Diocese of Engu and the Archdiocese of Abuja, in Nigeria.